-The COVID 2nd booster shot is now available for those persons 50 and over, and especially for those who are moderately or severely immunocompromised.
+The COVID 2nd booster shot is now available (as of May 2022) for those persons 50 and over, and especially for those who are moderately or severely immunocompromised.

 This 4th shot (2nd booster) must be an mRNA shot from Pfizer or Moderna and should be taken approximately 4 months after the last dose.
 The CDC suggests this is especially important for people 65 and older, who are at a higher risk from severe disease.

 But many continue to question the efficacy of vaccines and boosters.
 Do we really know if this 4th shot is effective and or even necessary?
 And what about the protection from natural immunity if an individual has had COVID-19 and recovered?

 Below are some facts about natural immunity, booster shots, and vaccines:

 Once a person has had COVID-19 and recovered, does the resulting natural immunity protect that person from reinfection?

 The answer to that question appears to be yes, but only up to a point.
 As is the case with certain vaccinations, natural immunity wanes over time, and added to this, new variants compromise some of the protection afforded by an individual’s immune system, sometimes resulting in reinfection.

 Vaccinations against diseases that do not mutate and produce variants can afford lasting immunity.
 This is the case with diseases such as polio and measles.
 This is definitely not the case with COVID-19.